Action Research Data Collection Methods

 Q: What is the difference between action research and traditional research?

 A: Action research is fundamentally different from traditional research in its purpose and approach.
 Traditional research aims to generate generalized knowledge, often employing large-scale studies and statistical analysis.
-Action research, on the other hand, is focused on improving practice within a specific context.
+Here's the thing — action research, on the other hand, is focused on improving practice within a specific context.
 It uses cyclical processes of planning, acting, observing, and reflecting to identify and solve real-world problems.

 Q: Can I use only one data collection method in action research?

 A: While it's technically possible, it's not recommended.
-Using multiple methods (triangulation) strengthens the validity and reliability of your findings by providing a more comprehensive perspective.
+Because of that, using multiple methods (triangulation) strengthens the validity and reliability of your findings by providing a more comprehensive perspective.
 The richness of the data will significantly enhance the insights you gain.

 Q: How do I choose the right data collection method for my action research?